how-to-open-science/knowledge-base/docs/teaching/resources.md

+title: Resources

+# Where can I find resources for teaching open science?

 Open Science is here to stay.
 Therefore, students deserve to be prepared for a future where reproducable research practices are standard.
 We have found that students intuitively understand the necessity for changes to the scientific practice, and enjoy applying state-of-the-art methods in their projects.

 As with scientific resources, members of the Open Science community have created and share freely their teaching materials.
 Here are a few resources: